ManhTrinhNguyen/Terraform-Projects/README.md

 `main.tf`: Is a acutal configuration file where I put my Desire State in it

 `variables.tf`: Is to define a variables in Terraform .
-And I can define its values in `terraform.tfvars` . `terraform.tfvars` should be list in `.gitignore`
+And I can define its values in `terraform.tfvars` should be list in `.gitignore`

+`terraform.tfstate` and `terraform.tfstate.backup` should be list in `.gitignore`

 #### Configure AWS Provider